Best Pickled Beets Recipe for your garden harvest!

 And trust me, there is something very satisfying about canning your own pickled beets.
 They are one of the easier items to can.
-Because you use vinegar in the process, the acidity allows you to use the boiling water bath method of canning as opposed to pressure canning them.
+Because you use vinegar in the process, the acidity allows you to use the boiling water bath method of canning as opposed to having to use the pressure cooker canning method.

 Pickled Beets Water Bath Canning Recipe